AnmolSirola/RiseMe/README.md

-# Hardhat-Tailwind-React Ethers Starter Kit
-Speedily develope your decentralized application with this starter kit for free!

-Follow the steps below to download, install, and run this project.

 ## Dependencies
 Install these prerequisites to follow along with the tutorial.
 See free video tutorial or a full explanation of each prerequisite.
 - NPM: https://nodejs.org